UedaTakeyuki/mh-z19/README.md

 Features about calibration (both MH-Z19 & MH-Z19B), detection range change (MH-Z19B) and ABC logic on/off(MH-Z19B) are implemented at version 0.2.1 or later.

 I'm afraid I've just only implemented these without test due to lack necessary devices and apparatus for the test, fx: standard concentration CO2 GAS, also MH-Z19B module.
-If you have these devices or apparatus and try to use these functions generously, I'm really appreciate your [issue report](https://github.com/UedaTakeyuki/mh-z19/issues) regardless result were positive or negative.
+If you have these devices or apparatus and try to use these functions generously, I really appreciate your [issue report](https://github.com/UedaTakeyuki/mh-z19/issues) regardless result were positive or negative.

 For detail please refer this [wiki](https://github.com/UedaTakeyuki/mh-z19/wiki/CALIBRATION-&-detection-range).